maevekrueger/UFPF_metagenomics/README.md

 ### Bioinformatic Processing of Sequences
 - Contains the code used to perform QC on our metagenomic sequences.
 Raw sequences (with human sequences removed) can be found on NCBI Sequence Read Archive (SRA) under BioProject PRJNA1096686. (https://www.ncbi.nlm.nih.gov/bioproject/1096686)

+### Key Resource Table
+- Contains more detailed information on the protocols, code, and software packages used in this analysis.
+Includes version dates and additional information when applicable.

+### Subject Questionnaires
+- Copies of the questionnaires subjects on the UFPF study recruited at the University of Florida completed.
+Data from these questionnaires are present in the UFPF metadata file.

+### Supplementary Tables
+- Contains supplementary data tables that are cited throughout our manuscript.

 ### UFPF
 - This folder contains files and data associated with the UFPF dataset of PD, IBD, and control samples collected at the University of Florida.
   - **Metadata.rds:** Contains the demographic and metadata of the UFPF samples.